-We found two hanging from the uppermost rafters of the mill – on what might be loosely called the 3rd floor.
-Actually, it’s not really a floor, more of a catwalk built over the top of the large grain bins.
-Workers would traverse the narrow walkway as they moved equipment and directed the addition of new grain into the many large built-in grain bins below the catwalk.
+The catwalk was once a busy part of the mill.
+Located on the uppermost rafters of the mill (what might be loosely called the third floor) workers would traverse the narrow walkway as they moved equipment and directed the addition of new grain into the many large built-in grain bins below.

 As grain arrived at the mill it was moved up to the top of the building through a system of pulleys and was then funneled into bins.
-The nooses were created to help direct the metal “hose” that funneled the grain.
+Ropes helped direct the metal “hose” that funneled the grain.

 That “hose” is a great piece of farmer ingenuity.
 If the grain was headed for the first grain bin, the hose could be pretty short.
 Then, as one bin filled and additional grain had to be directed to the next bin, that “hose” had to get longer.